lizrush/site/src/blog-posts/2015-11-25-cron-jobs-for-bot-makers.md

 <br>

----

-Special thanks to [Elizabeth Uselton](https://twitter.com/lizuselton), for once making me think I was getting twitter popular, publicly informing me that, no, I was not, they were all just bots, and then teaching me to make my own.
-Thanks as well to [Rob Hanlon](https://twitter.com/ohwillie) for teaching me how to troubleshoot my cron jobs & [Hsing-Hui Hsu](http://twitter.com/SoManyHs) for editing this post.

 \*By referring to myself as a "lazy programmer", I am being tongue-in-cheek & joking about how programmers will spend copious amounts of time on code to automate simple tasks that could be done quickly by hand.